 5. You focus on the score instead of behaviors.

 This has been the anthem of InMoment for years.
-This eBook is a fantastic summary of why this concept is so critical to understand as an organization.

 6. Incentives are linked to customer feedback too early.

 If you tie compensation directly to your NPS, you will start polluting the quality of your data.
 Focus instead on outcome metrics.

 7. There is a failure to prioritize and focus on initiatives to “move the needle.”